 So for \(\bs n \in R\), the condition \(\sum_{i \in I} n_i \lt \infty\) is equivalent to the property that \(n_i = 0\) for all but finitely many \(i \in I\).
 If \(I\) is finite, then \(R = \N^I\), the collection of all functions from \(I\) to \(\N\).
 If we want to indicate the dependence on \(I\) we will write \(R_I\), \(S_I\) and \(T_I\).
 Since the sets are countable, we have our usual reference measure spaces in the background.
 That is, in each case the \(\sigma\)-algebra consists of all subsets of the base set, and counting measure \(\#\) is the reference measure.
 Next we define the basic operations on the objects.

 Suppose that \(\bs m, \, \bs n \in R\), and let \(x, \, y\) be the corresponding elements in \(S\), and \(a, \, b\) the corresponding elements in \(T\).
-The operations on \(\bs m, \bs n\) are below pointwise.
+The operations on \(\bs m, \bs n\) below are pointwise.

 1. \(\bs m + \bs n\) corresponds to the product of \(x\) and \(y\), denoted \(x \cdot y\) or \(x y\), and the multiset sum of \(a\) and \(b\), denoted \(a + b\).